-The below video provides an overview of Baymard’s research methodology and the structure of the research foundation, along with hoow it’s used in Baymard’s core services:
+The below video provides an overview of Baymard’s research methodology and cover how you can utilize the test data in your work:

 A large part of the guideline research content comes from large-scale qualitative usability testing.
-Specifically it’s based 7 rounds qualitative usability testing with a total of 1,000+ test subject/site sessions following the “Think Aloud” protocol, in-person 1:1 moderated lab usability testing.
+Specifically it’s based on 25 rounds qualitative usability testing with a total of 4,400+ test subject/site sessions following the “Think Aloud” protocol, 1:1 moderated lab usability testing.

 The 1:1 usability testing was conducted following the qualitative “Think Aloud” protocol.
 Each test subject was given 2–4 tasks, depending on the type of task and how fast the subject was.
 The duration of each subject’s test session was ~ 1 hour long, and the subjects were allowed breaks between each site tested.
 The usability studies tasked real users with finding, evaluating, selecting and purchasing products matching everyday purchasing preferences such as “find a case for your current camera”, “an outfit for a party”, “a jacket you’d like for the upcoming spring”, try to change your account password, etc.

 The subjects were told to behave as they would on their own, including abandoning a site for a competitor and going off-site to search for information.
 When experiencing problems, the test subjects were asked open-ended questions such as What are you thinking right now?, Why did you click there?, What did you expect would happen?, etc.